uoe-eng/tabularasa/README.md

 The `SLDRoot` component takes the following properties:

-* `collections` - An object containing collections, keyed by colelction name.
+* `collections` - An object containing collections, keyed by collection name.
-* `events` - An object where the key is an event, and the value a function to be called.
-This simplifies the process of registering callbacks for the various events SLD can generate.

 ### SLDList